Ditch the Goldfish: Better Snack Ideas for Kids

 Ingredients We Avoid

-Yogurt- we get organic, whole milk Greek yogurt (typically from Aldi) or the Siggi's brand I mentioned above.
+Yogurt- we get organic, whole milk Greek yogurt (make sure there’s no added sugars).
 Beware- other yogurts can have a ton of added sugars or gums.
-Ya don't want that!

-Sausage- we get organic, nitrate free chicken sausage (typically from Aldi or Publix).
+Sausage- we get organic, nitrate free chicken sausage (typically from Aldi or Costco).
 Always, always, always opt for nitrate free!

 Protein Shake- I love having a protein shake every few mornings.
 BUT, I only use a certain brand and that is Truvani.
 I like to add collagen from Perfect Supplements to it, too.
 I typically use about 6 ounces of almond milk (typically Malk brand because it is made of 3 ingredients, no gums and has no added sugar) and then 6 ounces of filtered water and just blend up the protein and collagen in there.